The Guide to IAGSDC Convention Chapters 32-33

 Is it over already?

 The last few tips of a Convention are usually called a "Trail Out" dance.
 (Because we're all "hitting the trail" to head out.)
-Tips at a Trail Out dance are usually danced at Mainstream level, and it seems to have be a tradition to have each of the staff callers take a turn at calling a dance sequence to the floor.
+Tips at a Trail Out dance are usually danced at Mainstream level, and it seems to have become a tradition to have each of the staff callers take a turn at calling a dance sequence to the floor.

 During the Trail Out dance, there often is a special ceremony, in which a set of hideously ugly, beat-up suitcases is passed from the current convention committee to the next year's committee.
 These suitcases are used to tote convention banners and other materials.